Simplexity-Development/Sign_and_Boat_Models/README.md

 ### Directory Structure

 The resource pack is organized by topic, with the individual resource packs contained in their respective directories.
-Currently, there are three groups: "signs", "boats", and "mobs".
+There are two groups: "signs", and "boats".
 The textures for the entities are provided in the <resource pack>:item/ directory, but they are not currently set up to automatically use loaded entity textures.

 ### Custom Model Data

-Each model is tied to the item form of itself, or its spawn egg for mobs.
+Each model is tied to the item form of itself.
 The first model number will always be 2669000, and any subsequent models attached to that item will increment.
 For example, the following command could be used to summon a cherry hanging sign

 `/summon minecraft:item_display ~ ~ ~ {item: {id: "minecraft:cherry_hanging_sign", Count: 1b, tag: {CustomModelData: 2669000}}}`